Rhyno: Various feuds (2006–2008)

 Near the end of 2006, Rhino entered into a program with A.J.
 Styles.
 This started with Rhino trying to help Styles with his situation with Christopher Daniels, only to have Styles pull away and accuse Rhino of getting into his business, thus turning him heel.
-Rhino lost to Styles at Turning Point after Styles faked a knee injury and then pinned Rhino with a roll-up.
-The Rhino-Styles feud continued into 2007.
-At Final Resolution, Rhino defeated Styles in a Last Man Standing match.
+Rhino lost to Styles at Turning Point on December 10 after Styles faked a knee injury and then pinned Rhino with a roll-up.
+At Final Resolution on January 14, 2007, Rhino defeated Styles in a Last Man Standing match.
 Rhino set up tables in anticipation of sending Styles through them with a Gore.
 Styles saw what was happening and declined to get up, thus losing.
 After the match, Rhino swore he was not through with Styles and gave him a Rhino Driver on the entrance ramp.

-At Against All Odds, Styles defeated Rhino in a Motor City Chain match after dodging a Gore and rolling up Rhino for the pin.
-A.J.
-Styles then challenged any wrestler in TNA to wrestle him at Destination X in the debut of the Elevation X match and Rhino accepted the challenge.
-At Destination X, Rhino defeated A.J.
-Styles in the Elevation X match after a Gore, and stomping on Styles fingers.
-On March 22, Rhino was chosen as the third member of Kurt Angle's team for the Lockdown match, along with Samoa Joe and eventually Jeff Jarrett and Sting.
-Team Angle was successful at Lockdown after defeating Christian's Coalition in a Lethal Lockdown match.
+At Against All Odds on February 11, Styles defeated Rhino in a Motor City Chain match after dodging a Gore and rolling up Rhino for the pin.
+Styles then challenged any wrestler in TNA to wrestle him at Destination X on March 11 in the debut of the Elevation X match and Rhino accepted the challenge.
+At Destination X, Rhino defeated Styles in the Elevation X match after a Gore, and stomping on Styles' fingers.
+On March 22, Rhino was chosen as the third member of Kurt Angle's team for the Lethal Lockdown match at Lockdown on April 15, along with Samoa Joe and eventually Jeff Jarrett and Sting.
+Team Angle was successful at Lockdown after defeating Christian's Coalition in the Lethal Lockdown match.
 Rhino had a big spot in the match when he Gored Tomko through the cage door.

 Rhino went through short feuds with Christopher Daniels and The Latin American Xchange before moving on to his next big feud with James Storm.
 On the June 21 Impact!, Storm and Robert Roode defeated Rhino and Eric Young.
 Following the match, Storm poured beer on Rhino, causing him to snap.
 Two weeks later, Rhino had a sit-down interview with Mike Tenay and revealed that he was a recovering alcoholic, and that caused him to snap after being covered with beer.

-The feud between Rhino and Storm resulted in a match at Victory Road.
+The feud between Rhino and Storm resulted in a match at Victory Road on July 15.
 Storm won the match after hitting Rhino with a beer bottle.
 After the match was over Storm and Jackie Moore attacked Rhino and poured beer into his mouth and left him bleeding in the ring.
-At Hard Justice, Rhino lost a Bar Room Brawl to Storm, after Storm smashed a beer bottle into the back of Rhino's head, but Rhino beat him at No Surrender.
+At Hard Justice on August 12, Rhino lost a Bar Room Brawl to Storm, after Storm smashed a beer bottle into the back of Rhino's head, but Rhino beat him at No Surrender on September 9.
 After the match, he gored Moore.
-Rhino then feuded with Raven, resulting in a Monster's Ball match at Bound for Glory between Rhino, Raven, Abyss, and Black Reign which Abyss won.
+Rhino then feuded with Raven, resulting in a Monster's Ball match at Bound for Glory on October 14 between Rhino, Raven, Abyss, and Black Reign which Abyss won.